Last updated: June 19, 2023.

 Commenting under articles and pages

-Data such as your email address, name, and IP address is collected for the purposes of commenting under articles and pages on this website.
+Data such as your email address, name, and IP address are collected for the purposes of commenting under articles and pages on this website.
 A secondary use is to block spam or block users who post against IrishCycle.com’s Comments Policy or legal requirements.

 This service is offered via WordPress.com and checked for anti-spam reasons by the WordPress-provided Akismet system.
 This means your data including name, email address and IP is sent to those trusted services.

-Commenter’s name, email address, and site URL (if provided via the comment form), timestamp, and IP address.
+Commenter’s name, email address, site URL (if provided via the comment form), timestamp, and IP address.
 Additionally, a jetpack.wordpress.com IFrame receives the following data: WordPress.com blog ID attached to the site, ID of the post on which the comment is being submitted, commenter’s local user ID (if available), commenter’s local username (if available), commenter’s site URL (if available), MD5 hash of the commenter’s email address (if available), and the comment content.
 Akismet (also owned by Automattic) is enabled on this site, and the following information is sent to the service for the sole purpose of spam checking: commenter’s name, email address, site URL, IP address, and user agent.

-That’s actively tracked for comments includes the comment author’s name, email address, and site URL (if provided during the comment submission) are stored in cookies.
+That’s actively tracked for comments including the comment author’s name, email address, and site URL (if provided during the comment submission) are stored in cookies.
 The data includes All data and metadata (see above) associated with comments.
 This includes the status of the comment and, if Akismet is enabled on the site, whether or not it was classified as spam by Akismet.

 Users commenting must also agree to this website’s comment policy and action will likely be taken to block or ban commenters who are abusive, disruptive or break the comment policy or the law.
 In extreme cases, details will be shared with law enforcement.